 Last year I ran into some issues with making an “Irish Car Bomb” cupcake, which is a bit offensive (the Troubles, anyone?).
 And when researching this cupcake, I found out that the Irish frown upon the name “Black and Tan” for the beer cocktail because it’s the nickname of the Royal Irish Constabulary Reserve Force (mean dudes who attacked Irish civilians).

-Don’t get me wrong, I love stereotypes as the next minimally Irish person, and they can be super funny!
+Don’t get me wrong, I love stereotypes as much as the next minimally Irish person, and they can be super funny!
 But I’d rather not offend a whole segment of the world, you know?
 Especially when Ireland has kind of been through the wringer, and there are innocent deaths involved.
 Call me a people-pleaser.

 THAT BEING SAID, the Irish totally (probably?) drink this beer cocktail, they just call it a half and half!
 So, in the interest of authenticity and cultural sensitivity, here’s the Irish Half & Half Cupcake.
 Traditionally, this is made with Smithwick’s Ale and Guinness draught, with the Guinness on top.